sklivvz/cthulhu/docs/API.md

 ### Redis.SortedSet.remove( key )
 Removes the element specified by `key` from the sorted set and returns `true`.
 It will return `false` if no element was removed and `undefined` if the sorted set was not found.
 ### Redis.SortedSet.score( key )
-Returns the score of the element specified by `key` or `undefined` if the sorted set was not found.## Redis.Hash
+Returns the score of the element specified by `key` or `undefined` if the sorted set was not found.
 ### Redis.SortedSet.getRange( config )
 Returns a `Redis.SortedSet.Range` object to navigate the elements of a sorted set.
 Config is an object with the following properties that determine the type of range wanted: